radhika2404/discussion-forum-backend/README.md

-# discussion-forum-backend
+# discussion-forum-code
-It is a part of FullStack Project Discussion-forum.
+You need to download modules to run it.
-It uses mongoDB Database and has expressJs integration.
+It is a MERN based FullStack Project.